jandrieu1/RepData_PeerAssessment1/PA1_template.md

 dcln$stepsx[my.na] <- dcln$intmean[my.na] ## replace NAs with mean value
 ```

-Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.

 ### Histogram of total number of steps taken per day